-For instance, at the beginning of the Western imaginary zodiac (as of October 1993), the first point of Aries, is at 6.25 degrees of the constellation Pisces and known as “the Age of Pisces”.
-This point moves in a backward motion at a rate of 1 degree per 72 years when it enters to the constellation of Aquarius, and this will be “the Age of Aquarius”, which is quite famous age in astrology.
-But this when moving at a motion of 72 years per degree of 6.25 degrees, it will take 450 years before the Age of Aquarius kicks in.
+For instance, at the beginning of the Western imaginary zodiac (as of October 1993), the first point of Aries is at 6.25 degrees of the constellation Pisces and known as “the Age of Pisces”.
+This point moves in a backward motion at a rate of 1 degree per 72 years when it enters the constellation of Aquarius, and this will be “the Age of Aquarius”, which is quite famous age in astrology.
+But when moving at a motion of 72 years per degree of 6.25 degrees, it will take 450 years before the Age of Aquarius kicks in.
 But the western new age community has already declared today’s era as the Age of Aquarius, which any Vedic Astrologer would not.

-Second, Vedic astrology is being practiced since the time immemorial and has been ongoing as an unbroken chain of tradition passed on to generations.
+Second, Vedic astrology is being practiced since time immemorial and has been ongoing as an unbroken chain of tradition passed on to generations.
 But Western Astrology is shady, in that, it had disappeared during the Dark Ages (500-1000AD) and only revived during the Renaissance era, and then again, fall out to the Age of Reason.
 It again disappeared until the late 19th century.
 Today’s western astrology is only 150 years old at most.
 The knowledge would, therefore, be less trustworthy in comparison to really old Vedic astrology.

-Western Philosophy is volatile, in a sense that, anything goes with Western astrology.
+Western Philosophy is volatile, in the sense that, anything goes with Western astrology.
 There is no real philosophical school that holds western astrology.
 This philosophical school coupled with a spiritual lifestyle is crucial to guide others properly by developing the divine vision and ability.

-Now since we have clarified the differences, we must look into the Vedic astrology.
-Before that, you know that the birth map or the horoscope is a symbolic representation of Earth, planets, stars at the time of one’s birth.
+Now since we have clarified the differences, we must look into Vedic astrology.
+Before that, you know that the birth map or the horoscope is a symbolic representation of Earth, planets, and stars at the time of one’s birth.
 It’s in the mysticism by which God communicated the will and destiny of the person.

 Fate, Free Will, and Vedic Astrology

 It’s said that “Vedic Astrology of life is an interplay of both fate and free will-fate being the reaction to our previous exercise of free will.”
 What it means is that a person has his own free will, that he can choose between any two options given the circumstances, but we must accept the reaction of the choice.
-That reaction may be right away, or it could be delayed to thousands of lifetime.
+That reaction may be right away, or it could be delayed for thousands of a lifetime.
 That is how it is.

 To clarify it, let’s consider someone who is born to a poor family because of the bad karma from the previous life.
 He will be raised in a ghetto where crime and poverty hit hard.
-Say, to continue living, he can either blame the society for his poverty and start robbing people or try, to be honest, and achieve something in an honest way.
+Say, to continue living, he can either blame society for his poverty and start robbing people or try, to be honest, and achieve something in an honest way.
 If he chooses the first option, he will be caught someday and even jailed.
 Still, in jail, he has the option to repent for his wrongdoings by becoming a model prisoner and increasing the chance of returning back to the real world, or be a hardened criminal and give up freedom.